aaaristo/dyngodb/README.md

 ### Provisioned Throughput

-You can increase the througput automatically (on tables and indexes), dyngodb through the required steps until it reaches the required value.
+You can increase the througput automatically (on tables and indexes), dyngodb will go through the required steps until it reaches the required value.

 <pre>